Oktopost/Squid/Docs/Source/References/Insert/valuesBulk.rst

 * **$valuesSet**: *array*

 	Array of records.
-Each record is an asosiative or numeric array of values.
+Each record is an associative or numeric array of values.

 ----------